rhult/MoreApps/README.md

 ## How it works

 There is a client/app side, and a server side component.
-The client side is a is a simple view that shows the content of the URL you specify.
+The client side is a is a simple view that shows the content of the URL you specify, and some logic to handle progress indication and  error handling, and opening the App Store in a civilized manner.
 The server side is a static web page using javascript to dynamically build the page on the client side, filtering a list of app definitions depending on locale, device type and app ID supplied by the app.

 ## What it looks like

+The CSS is based on the original App Store search listings which since have changed dramatically.
+The good news is you can easily tweak this by editing the CSS yourself if you want another look.
+Here's the default style:

 ![More Apps example screenshot](https://github.com/rhult/MoreApps/raw/master/Screenshots/Example.png)